Whiteknight/ParserObjects/docs/v6/parsers_multi.md

 ### Transform

-The `Transform` parser transforms the successful values.
+The `Transform` parser transforms all of the successful values.

 ```csharp
 var parser = multiParser.Transform(r => ...);